 There are all kinds of people in the three Jobs and so there should be – these are not caricatures.
 OK the 3 Stooges in Job3 are caricatures, but mostly Jobs 1, 2 & 3 are done by lots of different types of people, coming from lots of different places, to work alongside each other.
 Each one with an unique cocktail of strengths and weakness, the diversity is the real asset, especially in times of change and uncertainly.
 I feel like I’m doing the 3 Stooges a disservice, but I’m using the word in its sense of those, at the butt of the joke.

 Now I’ve been around long enough to learn that there are some things that fail routinely, by surprise.
-Every now and again, there’ll be a proper mess, you might not know exactly when or where, but it will happen and fairly regularly.
-To the 3 Stooges, it all comes as a complete surprise and you can usually find them running around, getting their Calvin’s in a twist.
+Every now and again, there’ll be a proper mess, you might not know exactly when or where, but it will happen, and fairly regularly.
+To the 3 Stooges, it all comes as a complete surprise and you can usually find them running around like Larry, Mo and Curly, getting their Calvin’s in a twist.
 Fortunately, there are others in sensible pants, who don’t panic.

 In the day to day job, all three generally turn up and crack on with whatever they crack on with.
 However, in a crisis there are different ways of doing things.
 The most important Jobs – the key workers in Job1 – keep going or at least attempt to, typically in the face of extraordinary circumstances that make it all much harder to do.
 Some Jobs change a bit, other Jobs disappear temporarily, while there are more important things to do, like saving the life and protecting the vulnerable.
 Other less useful jobs disappear and never come back, which is usually a good thing, as long as the baby doesn’t go with the bath water.
 In any crisis the first three questions are critical.